 For the most part, it's an excellent Wi-Fi system but, for my money, not hundreds of dollars better than the recently released budget-minded Orbi RBK13.

 But among its peers, the new Wi-Fi 6 Orbi is a better deal.
 It has a lot to offer, despite some of its features being unavailable till mid-next year.

-So, if you’re looking for a Wi-Fi 6 mesh system that delivers, though not necessarily as much as you’d like considering the financial pain, the Orbi RBK852 is worth considering now.
+That said, if you're looking for a Wi-Fi 6 mesh system that delivers "no matter the cost," the Orbi RBK850 is worth considering now.